remix-run/react-router/docs/API.md

 ##### `components`
-Routes can define multiple components as an object of `name:component` pairs to be rendered when the path matches the url.
+Routes can define multiple components as an object of `name:component` pairs to be rendered when the path matches the URL.
 They can be rendered by the parent route component with `this.props.children[name]`.

 ```js